-- Decreases in interest rates will affect interest earned on variable rate investments, potentially reducing income credited to the CIES; - Increases in interest rates will affect interest paid on variable rate borrowings potentially increasing interest expense charged to the CIES; - The fair value of fixed rate financial assets will fall if interest rates rise.
-This will not impact on the balance sheet for the majority of assets held at amortised cost, but will impact on the disclosure note for fair value.
-It would have a negative effect on the balance sheet for those assets held at fair value; - The fair value of fixed rate financial liabilities will rise if interest rates fall.
-This will not impact on the balance sheet for the majority of liabilities held at amortised cost, but will impact on the disclosure note for fair value.
+- Decreases in interest rates will affect interest earned on variable rate investments, potentially reducing income credited to the CIES: - Increases in interest rates will affect interest paid on variable rate borrowings potentially increasing interest expense charged to the CIES.
+However, the Council has partially hedged against this risk for an element of its loan portfolio by entering into two forward starting loan transactions, where loans will be drawn at pre-defined future dates and where the interest rate was fixed at the point of execution of the loans in February 2016; - The fair value of fixed rate financial assets will fall if interest rates rise.
+This will not impact on the balance sheet or the CIES for the majority of assets held at amortised cost, but will impact on the disclosure note for fair value.
+It would have a negative effect on the balance sheet for those assets shown on the balance sheet at fair value; - The fair value of fixed rate financial liabilities will rise if interest rates fall.
+This will not impact on the balance sheet or CIES for the majority of liabilities held at amortised cost, but will impact on the disclosure note for fair value.

 The Council has a number of strategies for managing interest rate risk.
 Policy is to aim to keep a maximum of 30% of its borrowings in variable rate loans.
 During periods of falling interest rates, and where economic circumstances make it favourable, fixed rate loans will be repaid early to limit exposure to losses.
-The risk of loss is ameliorated by the fact that a proportion of government grant payable on financing costs will normally over time move with prevailing interest rates or the council's cost of borrowing and provide compensation for a higher proportion of any higher costs.